Tamga: Mongolian

 "Tamga", or "tamag'a", literally means "stamp" or "seal" in Mongolian and designates emblematic symbols which were historically used by various Mongolic tribes or clans in Central Asia.
-According to Clauson (1972, p.504), it was originally a Turkic word also "used for a Chinese 'seal' and passed into Mong[olian] in this meaning as tamaga".
+According to Clauson, it was originally a Turkic word also "used for a Chinese 'seal' and passed into Mong[olian] in this meaning as tamaga".

-In the Mongol Empire, a tamgha was a seal placed on taxed items and, by extension, a tax on commerce (see Eastern Europe below).
+In the Mongol Empire, a tamgha was a seal placed on taxed items and, by extension, a tax on commerce along cities and trade routes.
+In the thirteenth and fourteenth centuries, Mongol tax collectors marked the goods with a seal (tamgha) as proof of payment at city gates after the tax was paid.
+These officials were known in Mongolian as tamghachi (seal/stamp presser).

 Over a hundred different Mongolian tamga are known.
-Certain tamga were adopted by individual medieval Mongolic and Turkic rulers, and were consequently used on coins and seals issued by these rulers.
+Certain tamga were adopted by individual medieval Mongol and Chinggisid rulers, and were consequently used on coins and seals issued by these rulers.
 Tamga are most widely found on Islamic coins issued by the descendants of Chinggis Khan in the various khanates of Central Asia during the 13th and 14th centuries, in particular the Chaghatai Khanate.
 Tamga are of immense interest to numismatists, and are discussed in many academic works relating to the medieval Islamic coins of Central Asia.
 However, numismatists and historians currently have limited options for representing tamga symbols in text, and cannot reliably interchange text including tamga symbols because they are either represented as images, or are handdrawn, or use an ad hoc font.
 Doctor Nyamaa identifies nearly a hundred tamga signs used on coins, although only about half of them can be assigned to a specific ruler, and some of them are variant forms or presentation forms of the same tamga.